 - Xifaxan is very expensive, without insurance it usually costs around $1,500

-- Xifaxan can still cause negative side effects even though it doesn’t happen as often since it acts mostly in the gut
+- Xifaxan can still cause negative side effects (though it doesn’t happen as often since it acts mostly in the gut)

-- You can still relapse after a successful treatment since it doesn’t address the underlying cause in a lot of cases
+- You can still relapse after a successful treatment if there is a stubborn underlying cause

 - Xifaxan isn’t as effective in constipation cases and needs to be combined with Neomycin

 I think it’s important to touch on the relapse rates after using antibiotics for SIBO.
 This helps you make the decision whether to try natural treatments initially or go straight to antibiotics, especially if you have to do multiple courses.

 I think you will find that in the long run, it’s important to incorporate a mostly natural strategy, only using pharmaceuticals when your symptoms are very severe.

 In this study, the aim was to investigate SIBO recurrence in patients after successful antibiotic treatment.
 They took 80 patients treated with Xifaxan and reassessed them 3, 6, and 9 months after their breath tests normalized.
 The results are informative and very important for people who use antibiotics to understand.